 Once you prove your skills, you can qualify for advancement into more senior positions.
-William Rapisarda (Associate Category Manager for Cabela’s Canada) told us it took him just 2 years to earn his first big promotion.
+William Rapisarda, inventory analyst for Cabela’s Canada, told us it took him just two years to earn his first big promotion.

-William Rapisarda has over 25 years of experience in Supply Chain Management.
-He is currently an Associate Category Manager with Cabela’s Canada, and a supply chain management instructor at Herzing College Winnipeg.
+William Rapisarda has over 25 years of experience in supply chain management.
+He is currently an inventory analyst with Cabela’s Canada and a supply chain management instructor at Herzing College.

 In many industries, people earn certifications or designations to prove their skills and experience, and move up the ladder to better jobs and pay.